Paulscherrerite: Introduction

-The schoepite subgroup of the fourmarierite group: schoepite, metaschoepite, paraschoepite, and “dehydrated schoepite”, are closely related hexavalent uranium (uranyl) oxide hydrates/hydroxides.
+The schoepite subgroup of the fourmarierite group: schoepite, metaschoepite, paraschoepite, and "dehydrated schoepite", are closely related hexavalent uranium (uranyl) oxide hydrates/hydroxides.
 Schoepite was first described by T. L. Walker in 1923 and the determination of the relationship between the various subgroups has since been ongoing.
 Detailed X-ray powder diffraction and single crystal studies have led to a better understanding of the natural dehydration process of schoepite that result in the rest of the subgroup.
-“Dehydrated schoepite” has now been formally described as a mineral species by a team of geologists led by Joel Brugger of the University of Adelaide, Australia and given the name paulscherrerite, with the formula UO3•1.02H2O.
+"Dehydrated schoepite" has now been formally described as a mineral species by a team of geologists led by Joël Brugger of the University of Adelaide, Australia and given the name paulscherrerite, with the formula UO3·1.02H2O.

 Composition

-The empirical formula for paulscherrerite is UO3 · 1.02H2O.
-The formulas for the rest of the schoepite group are: schoepite (UO2)8O2(OH)12 · 12H2O and metaschoepite UO3•1-2H2O.
+The empirical formula for paulscherrerite is UO3·1.02H2O.
+The formulas for the rest of the schoepite group are: schoepite (UO2)8O2(OH)12 · 12H2O and metaschoepite UO3·1-2H2O.
 Electron microprobe 20 point analyses showed that it is an almost pure uranyl oxide-hydroxide/hydrate, with less than ~1 wt% of minor elements such as Al, Ba, and Pb.
 The simplified structural formula is UO2(OH)2, which requires the presence of water: UO3 93.96, H2O 6.04, Total 100.00 wt%.
 Table 1 shows an analysis of the chemical composition.
 Because paulscherrerite always exists in powder form, mixed with substantial amounts of metaschoepite, thermogravimetric analysis (TGA) is the best method of water measurement.